Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 | extend state = tolower(properties.state)
 | extend sku = tolower(properties.sku)
 | extend pricingTier = case(
-sku == 'free',
+    sku == 'free', 'Free',
-'Free',
-sku == 'shared',
+    sku == 'shared', 'Shared',
-'Shared',
-sku == 'dynamic',
+    sku == 'dynamic', 'Dynamic',
-'Dynamic',
-sku == 'isolated',
+    sku == 'isolated', 'Isolated',
-'Isolated',
-sku == 'premiumv2',
+    sku == 'premiumv2', 'PremiumV2',
-'PremiumV2',
-sku == 'premium',
+    sku == 'premium', 'Premium',
-'Premium',
     'Standard')
 | extend status = case(
-state == 'stopped',
+    state == 'stopped', 'Stopped',
-'Stopped',
-state == 'running',
+    state == 'running', 'Running',
-'Running',
     'Other')
 | extend appType = case(
-kind contains 'botapp',
+    kind contains 'botapp', 'Bot Service',
-'Bot Service',
-kind contains 'api',
+    kind contains 'api', 'Api App',
-'Api App',
-kind contains 'functionapp',
+    kind contains 'functionapp', 'Function App',
-'Function App',
     'Web App')
-| project name,resourceGroup,kind,location,id,type,subscriptionId,tags
+| project name,resourceGroup,kind,location,id,type,subscriptionId,tags,
-, appServicePlanId, pricingTier, status, appType
+          appServicePlanId,pricingTier,status,appType
 ```

 <a name="browse-with-azure-resource-graph-pdl-definition"></a>
 ## PDL Definition

-In your extension you'll have a `<Asset>` tag declared in PDL which represents your ARM resource.
+In your extension you'll have a `<AssetType>` tag declared in PDL which represents your ARM resource.
 In order to enable Azure Resource Graph (ARG) support for that asset we'll need to update the `<Browse>` tag to include a reference to the `Query`, `DefaultColumns`, and custom column meta data - if you have any.

 <a name="browse-with-azure-resource-graph-pdl-definition-query-for-pdl"></a>
 ### Query for PDL

 Create a new file, we'll use `AppServiceQuery.kml`, and save your query in it.
 You can update any display strings with references to resource files using following syntax `'{{Resource name, Module=ClientResources}}'`.
+This will allow
+for localization of the display strings in your .resx file.

 The following is an example using the resource reference syntax.